Noctem/Monocle/README.md

     * *selenium* (and [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/)) are required for solving CAPTCHAs
     * *uvloop* provides better event loop performance
     * *pycairo* is required for generating IV/move images
+    * *mysqlclient* is required for using a MySQL database
+    * *psycopg2* is required for using a PostgreSQL database
+    * *requests* is required for using webhooks
 5. Run `python3` from the command line
   1. Input `import db`
   2. then `db.Base.metadata.create_all(db.get_engine())`